-There are 15 seats on Toronto Humane Society’s Board of Directors; seven are up for election at the 2023 AGM.
+There are 15 seats on Toronto Humane Society’s Board of Directors; there are five seats available for election for the 2024 AGM.

 Under Toronto Humane Society’s by‐laws and the Corporations Act, all Directors must:

 While you don’t have to be a Toronto Humane Society member to run for election, you must become a member within 10 days of being elected to the Board of Directors, and adhere to the Member Code of Conduct.

 Learn more about what’s involved by reading the Director Profile.

 Succession planning is integral to the success of any organization, and Toronto Humane Society is no different.
 The Board has a responsibility to plan for leadership transition.
 It looks at the competencies and expertise that will be needed in the longer term to ensure optimal organizational effectiveness.

 In order to achieve and maintain the balance of expertise required to oversee our charity, in addition to a proven commitment to animal welfare, skills such as veterinary medicine, fundraising, finance, human resources, facilities & property management, risk management and information technology are especially needed.
 A strategic thinker with a business mindset who understands the role of Board oversight, and who is a collaborative, but constructive, challenger, will be an asset to the Board of Directors.